 Shares for Seattle D1 start at $660 per share with an estimated cash distribution of 4.05%, an estimated rental income of more than 3.33%, and an estimated total return of 12.45%.

-Use Ark7’s platform to diversify your portfolio by investing in real estate without the hassle of property management.
-View Seattle D1 on the marketplace today to purchase shares and earn returns in the trending Seattle real estate market.
+Use fractional real estate to diversify your portfolio by investing in real estate without the hassle of property management.
+View this Seattle rental property on the Ark7 marketplace today to purchase shares and earn returns in the trending Seattle real estate market.